Raph6n/holbertonschool-printf/README.md

 ## Task and Team

 This project was released by Malak, Raphael and Houcine in Holbertonschool's Bordeaux.
 For this project called "Printf" we had one week to complete it.
-The tasks were divided equally between myself, Malak and Raphael.

 ## Printf concept